Beit Amin: Post-1967

 Since the Six-Day War in 1967, Beit Amin has been under Israeli occupation.

-After the 1995 accords, about 29.2% of village land was classified as Area B, the remainding 70.8% as Area C. Israel has confiscated land from Beit Amin, ‘Azzun ‘Atma and Mas-ha in order to construct the Israeli settlement of Shi'ar Tikvah.
+After the 1995 accords, about 29.2% of village land was classified as Area B, the remaining 70.8% as Area C. Israel has confiscated land from Beit Amin, ‘Azzun ‘Atma and Mas-ha in order to construct the Israeli settlement of Shi'ar Tikvah.
 In addition, the Israeli West Bank barrier will isolate some of Beit Amins village land behind the wall.